RyanKing77/powerShell-Docs.pl-pl/reference/docs-conceptual/getting-started/cookbooks/Managing-Services.md

 Stopped  ServiceLayer       ServiceLayer
 ```

-<span data-ttu-id="ac019-110">Ponieważ nie jest zawsze widoczne jest rzeczywistą nazwę usługi, może się okazać potrzebne do odnalezienia usług według nazwy wyświetlanej.</span><span class="sxs-lookup"><span data-stu-id="ac019-110">Because it is not always obvious what the real name for the service is, you may find you need to find services by display name.</span></span> <span data-ttu-id="ac019-111">Można to zrobić przez nazwę, przy użyciu symboli wieloznacznych, lub listę nazw wyświetlanych:</span><span class="sxs-lookup"><span data-stu-id="ac019-111">You can do this by specific name, using wildcards, or using a list of display names:</span></span>
+<span data-ttu-id="e5015-110">Ponieważ nie zawsze jest oczywiste co to jest to prawdziwa nazwa usługi, może się okazać potrzebne do znalezienia usługi, według nazwy wyświetlanej.</span><span class="sxs-lookup"><span data-stu-id="e5015-110">Because it is not always obvious what the real name for the service is, you may find you need to find services by display name.</span></span> <span data-ttu-id="e5015-111">Można to zrobić przy użyciu określonej nazwy, przy użyciu symboli wieloznacznych lub listę nazw wyświetlanych:</span><span class="sxs-lookup"><span data-stu-id="e5015-111">You can do this by specific name, using wildcards, or using a list of display names:</span></span>

 ```
 PS> Get-Service -DisplayName se*